dataworkz-dev/dataworkz-rag-eval/README.md

 # README

-This is a simple code repository that includes two Python scripts for running benchmarks on different RAG pipelines on the Dataworkz platform.
+This is a simple code repository that includes two Python scripts for running benchmarks on various RAG pipelines on the Dataworkz platform.
 We can use the tool to benchmark RAG pipelines by running it against a Golden Truth dataset and comparing the Retrieval strategies.
 ## Files

 1. `benchmark_*.py`: These scripts contain the main function which runs the benchmarking process.
 It imports necessary functions from other modules, applies them on data, evaluates performance of RAG pipelines, and outputs results in a table format into `benchmark_results` folder.